Generated Factories

 }

-Because the parameter in the constructor and the parameter in the factory have the same name, Nette DI will pass them automatically.
+Since the parameter name in the constructor ($authorId) matches the parameter name in the factory method, Nette DI automatically passes it.

 Advanced Definition

-The definition can also be written in multi-line form using the key implement:
+The definition can also be written in multi-line form using the implement key:

 services: